NoFishLikeIan/read-this/README.md

 - [x] [_To mock a mockingbird_](https://en.wikipedia.org/wiki/To_Mock_a_Mockingbird) - Logical puzzles, _Focus on logical structures such as lambda functions, useful for functional programming ideas_ / [video](https://www.youtube.com/watch?v=pAnLQ9jwN-E)

-- [x] [_Sense and Nonsense_](https://www.prospectmagazine.co.uk/magazine/bryan-magee-profundity-obscurity-bad-writing) - obscurity must never be equated with profundity, _an analytical perspective on some of the writing capabilties of philosopers, then it is Magee so he can say whatever he wants_
+- [x] [_Sense and Nonsense_](https://www.prospectmagazine.co.uk/magazine/bryan-magee-profundity-obscurity-bad-writing) - obscurity must never be equated with profundity, _an analytical perspective on some of the writing capabilities of philosophers, then it is Magee so he can say whatever he wants_

 - [ ] [_Reimagining of Schrödinger’s cat_](https://www.nature.com/articles/d41586-018-06749-8) - In a multi-‘cat’ experiment, the textbook interpretation of quantum theory seems to lead to contradictory pictures of reality, physicists claim.